Head of Department: Mrs Ellie Llewellyn

 Further information about Learning for Life may be obtained by contacting Head of Department, Mrs Ellie Llewellyn.

-Wellbeing has a huge focus at Downe House beyond the curriculum: knowing how to eat healthily, sleep well, exercise, relax and manage stress are every bit as important as other aspects of school life.
+DiscoverWellbeing is a huge focus at Downe House both through LfL lessons and beyond the curriculum: knowing how to eat healthily, sleep well, exercise, relax and manage stress are every bit as important as other aspects of school life.
 We are keen to give your daughter the toolkit to find balance in her life and the self-awareness to ask for help when she needs it.
+In lessons, pupils are encouraged to think regularly about self-care and how to look after their mental health.
+Practical LfL lessons help to expose the pupils to new ways of managing their emotions, encouraging them to create their own personal mental health toolkit and adopt a regular practice of self-care.

 The best way to find out more about Downe House is to experience it for yourself.
 Book a personal tour or join us at one of our Open Mornings, available throughout the year.